cuentoneta/cuentoneta/storybook-migration-summary.md

 The following commands ran successfully and your Storybook configuration was successfully migrated to the latest version 7:

-- `npx storybook@latest automigrate --config-dir ./.storybook --renderer @storybook/angular`
+- `pnpx storybook@latest automigrate --config-dir ./.storybook --renderer @storybook/angular`

 Please make sure to check the results yourself and make sure that everything is working as expected.